NEED HELP? Talk To A Door Expert.

 Sustainability construction moves forward

-More construction firms are catching on and redefining their mission statements.
-In 2015 the World Green Building Trends found that 51% of firms have committed to adding more sustainability elements to over 60% of their work.
+Moreover, more construction firms are catching on and redefining their mission statements.
+According to the 2015 World Green Building Trends report, 51% of firms have committed to adding more sustainability elements to over 60% of their work.

 Is it really possible to get people to embrace alternative housing materials?